HR Glossary > Career Break

 What is the difference between a career break and a sabbatical?

 A career sabbatical is an absence of leave from work.
-It might be for those who want to take a break from their professional time for personal time or improve their skills.
-On the contrary, a career break requires you to resign from the current position to take a break from it.
+It might be for those who want to take a break from their professional time for personal time or to improve their skills.
+On the contrary, a career break requires you to resign from your current position to take a break from it.

 Request Free Trial